promptsatori/StellarShapes/README.md

-# Stellar Shapes 2 - Enhanced Space Adventure (Game 5)
+# Stellar Shapes - Enhanced Space Adventure

 ## Overview
-Stellar Shapes 2 is an enhanced version of Game 4 with improved graphics, animations, and visual effects.
+Stellar Shapes is an enhanced version of Game 4 with improved graphics, animations, and visual effects.
 This space shooter features smooth player movement, particle effects, and an immersive cosmic environment with enhanced power-up systems.

 ## New Features & Enhancements

 ### Visual Improvements
-- **Animated Title**: "Stellar Shapes 2" title with floating rainbow letters and a prominent, glowing "2"
+- **Animated Title**: "Stellar Shapes" title with floating rainbow letters
 - **Enhanced Background**:
   - Twinkling animated starfield with brightness variations
   - Subtle space gas clouds with organic shapes for depth